DCRS/DCRS-UI/README.md

 # Modern "Bios"
 When start the computer, this kernel will work like a BIOS does, verifying all components and calling the OS for boot.

 But this is very different than a BIOS!
 When finish the verify of hardware, this system will search for operating systems installed in all connected storage devices.
 Then, this kernel will show an boot-selector screen for selecting OS to run from each storage device, and will run the interface of OS, working as an kernel.
+With this, you will easily hibernate OS A and go to OS B, with multi-OS running at the same time!

 Yes, this firmware is an kernel that uses interface in HTML5/CSS/JavaScript and compatible only with modern operating systems compatible with the technology.